 Figure 1.1: HNDA Assessment Areas.
-Source: Future Analytics Consulting
+Source: KPMG Future Analytics Consulting

-The methodological approach to the HNDA undertaken as part of the Mayo Housing Strategy 2021-2027 is summarised in figure 1.2 below.
+The methodological approach to the HNDA undertaken as part of the Mayo Housing Strategy 20221-20287 (with a quarterly breakdown between Q1 2022 and Q4 2027) is summarised in figure 1.2 below.
 The process will enhance how acute and unmet demand for housing is identified before it arises.
 It provides a robust assessment of regional and localised influences, such as population and migration, in quantifying needs and demands.
 The key evidence inputs which drive the model are:

-1. Demographic trends, affordability trends and wider economic trends.
+- Demographic trends, affordability trends and wider economic trends.
 The use of economic forecasting or econometric work underpins this section.
-Data requirements include household composition/projections, house prices, rents, number of first-time buyers (FTBs) and loan to value (LTV) mortgage rates, economic activity and employment rates, etc.

-- 2. Housing Stock Profile Pressures (and existing need) and management issues.
+Data requirements include household composition/projections, housing supply targets, house prices, rents, number of first-time buyers (FTBs) and loan to value (LTV) mortgage rates, economic activity and employment rates, etc. - 2.
+Housing Stock Profile Pressures (and existing need) and management issues.
 This involves undertaking a detailed profile of local housing stock and stock pressures, including local authority housing, to identify the main pressures relating to supply and demand, ineffective stock and overall condition as well as priorities for future stock management.
-Information is required on dwelling size, dwelling type, dwelling condition and stock pressures (occupancy/under occupancy stock turnover, etc.). - 3.
-Estimating Future Housing Need and Demand.
+Information is required on dwelling size, dwelling type, dwelling condition and stock pressures (occupancy/under occupancy stock turnover, etc.). - Estimating Future Housing Need and Demand.
 This is broken down into: owner occupation, private sector, below market rent and social rent.

 Figure 1.2: Schematic of HNDA Approach.
-Source: Future Analytics Consulting
+Source: KPMG Future Analytics Consulting